ignite/cli/docs/docs/network/05-coordination.md

 ## Request to remove a genesis account

 Any participant can request to remove a genesis account from the chain genesis.
-It might be the case if, for example, a user suggest an account balance is so high it could harm the network.
+It might be the case if, for example, a user suggests an account balance is so high it could harm the network.
 The participant must provide the address of the account.

-Any prefix can be used for the Bech32 address, it is automatically converted in `spn` on the Ignite Chain.
+Any prefix can be used for the Bech32 address, it is automatically converted into `spn` on the Ignite Chain.

 ```
 ignite n request remove-account 3 spn1pe5h2gelhu8aukmrnj0clmec56aspxzuxcy99y